 Dr. Lara Aknin

-I am currently completing my undergraduate degree in Psychology, with a minor in Counselling and Human Development.
-My academic interests include developmental psychology and psychopathology, social psychology, and abnormal psychology.
+I am currently completing my B.A.
+(Hons.) in Psychology.
+My academic interests include developmental psychopathology, social psychology, and abnormal psychology.

 I am a fifth year PhD student in Dr. Aknin’s lab.
 I completed my MA here at Simon Fraser University, on the emotional consequences of perceptions of high income mobility.
 Primarily, my research centers around perceptions of economic inequality and their downstream consequences.
 Currently I am working on a number of projects exploring ways to reduce tolerance for economic inequality.
 On top of my current research I am broadly interested in various aspects of social psychology and research methods; specifically income mobility, morality, psychometrics, and statistics.

 I am a third year Masters Student.
 I completed my Bachelors at University of Puget Sound in Washington State.
 Much of my research centers around the emotional benefits of prosocial and altruistic action.
 The central focus of many of my current studies is to determine whether the emotional benefits of prosocial behavior and generous spending represent a psychological functional universal within our species.
 Currently, my primary line of research seeks to determine whether the emotional rewards of prosocial behavior are detectable in criminal, antisocial, and psychopathic populations.
 My broad research interests include forensic psychology, prosocial and altruistic behavior, judgment and decision making, and psychopathy.